John M. Bethea State Forest

-John M. Bethea State Forest is a 37,736-acre state forest in Sanderson, Florida, in northern Baker County near the Florida/Georgia border.
+John M. Bethea State Forest is a 37,736-acre state forest north of Sanderson, Florida, in northern Baker County near the Florida/Georgia border.
 It provides a wildlife corridor between the Okefenokee National Wildlife Refuge and the Osceola National Forest.
 The area was acquired by the State of Florida in 2001, and was named after a member of the forestry department who served between 1970 and 1987.